secure-device-onboard/iot-platform-sdk/README.md

 can be used to run the demo.
 For more information on setting up PRI, follow the product's README.

+**NOTE**: The IOT Platform SDK demo is provided solely to demonstrate interoperation of the IoT Platform SDK components (ocs, ops, and to0scheduler) with the Rendezvous Service and Device. _This demo is not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.

 The following instructions follow these notations:

 * `<sdo-pri-root>`: Base location of the PRI source code